 In April 2013 Planet Labs launched two demonstration satellites, “Dove 1” and “Dove 2”.
 In early 2014, Planet Labs plans to launch 28 mini- Earth observing satellites at an altitide of 400 km.
 The satellites will provide frequent snapshots of the planet at a resolution aof about 5 m, allowing users to track changes—from traffic jams to deforestation—in close to real time.
 The satellites will send their images to at least three ground stations—two in the U.S. and one in the U.K. The data will be processed and uploaded for use by customers almost immediately.

-Skybox Imaging plans to launch a constellation of 24+ satellites that will capture high-resolution imagery and the first ever HD-video of any spot on earth, multiple times per day.
+Skybox Imaging plans to launch a constellation of 24+ satellites that will capture high-resolution imagery (sub-meter) and the first ever HD-video of any spot on earth, multiple times per day.
 Skybox will capture the planet on a near real-time basis to provide a tool for addressing global challenges in areas including security, humanitarian efforts, and environmental monitoring.
 In both cases it is expected that the cost of the imagery will be signficantly less than current pricing.